 Give your Assignment a name (e.g. “Report on Topic 1 Content”).
-The title entered here will be the name that learners see in the course content area.
-Learners will click on this name to view the details of the assignment and, if applicable, submit their work.
+The title entered here will be the name that students see in the course content area.
+Students will click on this name to view the details of the assignment and, if applicable, submit their work.

 Step 4 Availability

-Section allows you to determine the assignment characteristics, due dates, when students will be able to submit etc.
+Allows you to determine the assignment characteristics, due dates, when students will be able to submit, etc.

 Allow submissions from

-Setting prevents students from submitting their assignment before the shown date.
-This option allows a teacher to set a day, month, year and time (24 hour clock) from which learners can begin to submit their assignments.
-Please note that this setting does not hide the activity from the learners.
-Instead, the learner will see the activity, be able to view the instructions and use any materials you have included in the description, but the learner will not be able to submit or complete the assignment until the Allow submissions from date.
+Setting prevents students from submitting their assignment before the date shown.
+This option allows a teacher to set a day, month, year and time (24 hour clock) from which the student can begin to submit their assignments.
+Please note that this setting does not hide the activity from the students.
+Instead, the student will see the activity, be able to view the instructions and use any materials you have included in the description, but the student will not be able to submit or complete the assignment until the Allow submissions from date.

 Notes on Date Settings

-The Due date is displayed for learners in the assignment details, and is also marked in the course Calendar as a visible reminder for participants and provides a link to the activity.
+The Due date is displayed for students in the assignment details, and is also marked in the course Calendar as a visible reminder for participants and provides a link to the activity.

 Is the date beyond which students will not be able to send in their assignment as the button for doing so will no longer be displayed.
 After that date (or time) a teacher may, on request, grant an extension by going to the class assignment grading screen, clicking the “Edit” column and choosing “grant extension” for the relevant student.